-The CBPR system website contains a chart of recognised accountability agents, their contact information, date of recognition, approved APEC economies for certification purposes and links to relevant documents and programme requirements.28 As of July 2019, the CBPR system recognises three accountability agents: TRUSTe, Schellman & Company, and the Japan Institute for Promotion of Digital Economy and Community.29 TRUSTe and Schellman are recognised to certify organisations subject to the jurisdiction of the United States Federal Trade Commission (FTC).
-The Japan Institute for Promotion of Digital Economy and Community (JIPDEC) is recognised to certify organisations under the jurisdiction of the Ministry of Economy, Trade and Industry of the government of Japan.
-Accountability agents for other countries have yet to be designated.
+The CBPR system website contains a chart of recognised accountability agents, their contact information, date of recognition, approved APEC economies for certification purposes and links to relevant documents and programme requirements.55 As of August 2020, the CBPR system recognises seven accountability agents: TRUSTe, Schellman & Company, NCC Group, HITRUST for the United States; Infocomm Media Development Authority for Singapore; Korea Internet and Security Agency; and the Japan Institute for Promotion of Digital Economy and Community.56 Accountability agents for other countries have yet to be designated.

 CBPR system compliance certification for organisations

 If an organisation is subject to the laws of an economy that is certified to participate in the CBPR system and an accountability agent has been approved for that economy, the organisation may apply to be certified to transfer personal information between APEC economies.
 The process of becoming certified begins with the submission of a self-assessment questionnaire and relevant documentation to an APEC-recognised accountability agent.
 The accountability agent will then evaluate the organisation and determine whether it meets the criteria for CBPR certification.
 Organisations that are certified are listed on the CBPR website.
-As of July 2019, 29 organisations have been CBPR certified, 26 of which are based in the United States with the remainder based in Japan.30 Certified companies must undergo annual recertification, which the accountability agent reviews.
-The number of certified organisations is limited by the fact that economies other than the United States and Japan do not have accountability agents to service organisations in their economies.
+As of August 2020, 35 organisations have been CBPR certified, 31 of which have been certified in the United States, three in Japan, and one in Singapore.
+No Korean organisations have been certified as of August 2020.57 Certifications often encompass subsidiaries that are located in countries other than the certifying country.
+Certified companies must undergo annual recertification, which the accountability agent reviews.

 The CBPR system sets a minimum standard for privacy protection requirements and thus an APEC economy may need to make changes to its domestic laws, regulations and procedures to participate in the programme.
-With that exception, however, the CBPR system does not otherwise replace or modify any APEC economy's domestic laws and regulations.
-Indeed, if the APEC economy's domestic legal obligations exceed those of the CBPR system, then those laws will continue to apply to their full extent.
+To be CBPR-certified, economies must be able to use their domestic laws to enforce organisations' agreements to abide by CBPR rules.
+If an APEC economy's domestic privacy laws are stronger than those of the CBPR system, then those laws will continue to apply to their full extent.

-As of July 2019, two APEC economies have joined the PRP system – the United States and Singapore and the only two PRP-certified accountability agents are from the United States.36 Seven processors have been certified under the programme, all of which are based in the United States.37
+As of August 2020, two APEC economies have joined the PRP system – the United States and Singapore and PRP-certified accountability agents have been certified from each country.64 Sixteen processors have been certified under the programme, all of which are based in the United States.65

 iii The Cross-border Privacy Enforcement Arrangement (CPEA)